aprizal543/aprizal543/README.md

 # 💫 About Me:
 I'am an AI Engineer (Student) with akeen focus on Machine Learning and cutting-edge technologies like GenAI.
-My core tecnical expertise resloves around Python adn the ML/DL framework ecosystem Tensorflow.
+My core tecnical expertise resolves around Python and the ML/DL framework ecosystem Tensorflow.
 I specialize in the hands-on implementation of model Machine Learning, Deep Learning, Computer Vision like a developing model for classification, regression, prediction, object detection, and segmentation task, and exploring GenAI solutions using LLMs and RAG for tasks such as text generation and summarization.

 ## 🌐 Socials: